ductai05/Math-For-AI/README.md

 Group 6 - Math for AI, AI23 @ HCMUS

-This repository contains implementations of various machine learning algorithms, including but not limited to **Linear Regression**.
+This repository contains implementations of various machine learning algorithms, including **Linear Regression**.
 The code is designed for educational purposes, providing a clear and concise understanding of the mathematical foundations and practical applications of these algorithms.

 ## Contents

 - **Linear Regression**: Implementation of linear regression for predictive modeling.
-- **Other Machine Learning Algorithms**: Additional algorithms will be added to explore different aspects of machine learning.

-## Structure

-- `LR.ipynb`: Jupyter Notebook containing the implementation and exploration of linear regression.
-- `train.csv`: Dataset used for training and testing the models.
-- Additional files and notebooks for other algorithms will be included as the repository evolves.

 ## Requirements